isomerpages/imda-pixel/index.md

       title: PIXEL
   - infobar:
       title: Innovate with Us
-      description: "Whether you are a corporate with a problem statement or a startup looking to incubate, we've got you covered. "
+      description: "Discover new opportunities - Whether you are a corporate looking to innovate or a startup looking for business opportunities, we've got you covered. "
   - infopic:
       title: Facilities
       description: Let your creativity flow with our 28,000 sqft of innovation space